 Tickets and opening hours

 Despite the horror stories I read about huge lines, we were able to board the cable car in less than an hour.
 In fact, buying online would have meant getting up 2 hours later than when we actually did.
 Maybe it’s because of COVID and social distancing, people were standing much further away from each other than usual.
-At the bottom of the stairs leading to ticket office there was a sign saying “3 hours wait from here”, but, in reality, it was hardly an hour.
+At the bottom of the stairs leading to the ticket office there was a sign saying “3 hours wait from here”, but, in reality, it was hardly an hour.

 In summer, the cable car is open daily from 8 AM to 6:30 PM (last ride up at 04:30 PM).
 The return ticket price is 89PLN (23 USD).
 Beware that getting to Kasprowy Wierch cable car station requires a long, strenuous walk uphill (around 2km), so I recommend taking a bus or taxi.
 You can’t get there with your own car, because the last stretch of this road is private.